sarosia/chargepoint-notifier/README.md

-# chargepoint-notifier
+# Chargepoint Notifier

-A very simple nodejs program that keep scraping charge point station status and notify when there is avalaible charge station using boxcar.
+A very simple nodejs program that keeps scraping charge point station status and notify when there is avalaible charge station using boxcar.

 ## Install